yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Chromium_Browser.rst

 How to build Chromuim under Yocto
 ---------------------------------

-Pull in the meta-browser and meta-clang layer into a Kirkstone Yocto build.
+Pull in the meta-browser and meta-clang layer into a Scarthgap Yocto build.

 meta-browser should be pinned to commit:

 .. code-block::

-    commit d3d16b47e17dc899e5298cff698dc32e5e639ab4 (HEAD)
+    commit 1ed2254d72a4c25879014c98be287a7e3e22904c
     Author: Max Ihlenfeldt <max@igalia.com>
-    Date:   Wed Mar 8 11:02:47 2023 +0000

-        chromium: update to 111.0.5563.64
+    Date:   Wed May 22 14:54:02 2024 +0200

+        chromium: Backport missing dependency in NewTabPage (#816)

-meta-clang needs to be pinned to HEAD commit of branch kirkstone-clang12, as of the time of writing that equates to this commit:
+meta-clang needs to be pinned to HEAD commit of branch "scarthgap", as of the time of writing that equates to this commit:

 .. code-block::

-    commit c2e89dc7e1dfcc1bbe432afca2dc43d6560cb007 (HEAD -> origin/kirkstone-clang12)
+    commit e7dceb1c92caf7f21ef1d7b49c85328c30cffd90 (HEAD -> scarthgap, origin/scarthgap)
-    Author: Randy MacLeod <Randy.MacLeod@windriver.com>
-    Date:   Tue Jan 17 13:25:56 2023 -0800
+    Author: Etienne Cordonnier <ecordonnier@snap.com>
+    Date:   Fri May 3 17:47:46 2024 +0200

+        clang: use release tarball instead of git

 With these layers pinned to the correct commit, you need to make sure they are referenced in :console:`build/conf/bblayers.conf``
 This is done automatically if you use the oe-layersetup tool.